EmilHvitfeldt/smltar/docs/04_stemming.md

 Trees, we see once again, are important in this story; the singular form appears 76 times and the plural form appears twelve times.
 (We'll come back to how we might handle the apostrophe in `"tree's"` later in this chapter.)

 What if we aren't interested in the difference between `"trees"` and `"tree"` and we want to treat both together?
-That idea is at the heart of **stemming**, the process of identifying the base word (or stem) for a dataset of words.
+That idea is at the heart of **stemming**, the process of identifying the base word (or stem) for a data set of words.
 Stemming is concerned with the linguistics subfield of morphology, how words are formed.
 In this example, `"trees"` would lose its letter `"s"` while `"tree"` stays the same.
 If we counted word frequencies again after stemming, we would find that there are 88 occurrences of the stem `"tree"` (89, if we also find the stem for `"tree's"`).

 ## How to stem text in R